-Looking to upgrade to your road bike pedals from flat to clipless?
+Looking to upgrade your road bike pedals from flat to clipless?

-Unlike flat pedals, clipless pedals come in a different shapes and variations.
+Unlike flat pedals, clipless pedals come in different shapes and variations.

 So how are they different, and most importantly, which one is for you?

-The top brands such as Shimano, Look and Speedplay has a range of road bike pedals in their product line up.
+The top brands such as Shimano, Look, and Speedplay have many road bike pedals in their product line up.